Pepper (band): 2016–Present: Ohana and Local Motion

 The band released their eighth studio album Local Motion on June 28, 2019.
 It contained 10-tracks featuring top reggae artists like Stick Figure on single "Warning", E.N.
 Young (formally of Tribal Seeds), Micah Brown of Iration, Henry Fong, and Jinco.
 The album peaked at #1 on the Billboard Reggae Albums chart and made it to #13 on the Billboard Independent Albums chart.

 Pepper was featured as one of many reggae bands on Collie Buddz riddim album, Cali Roots Riddim 2020 with their single, "Change", which was produced by Buddz and mixed by Stick Figure's touring guitarist, producer Johnny Cosmic.

 On September 20, 2020, Pepper was one of several reggae and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's songs, "Date Rape", and "Work That We Do", as well as, Brett Bollinger covering "Mary" on the Deluxe Edition which was released on Pepper's own record label, LAW Records on January 15, 2021.

 In late 2022 and early 2023, Pepper celebrated their 20th year after their commercial success of their second album, Kona Town.
 They Kicked off their "Twenty Years of Kona Town" tour with a surprise single drop of "Stormtrooper (Kona Town Revisited)" featuring Josh Swain from The Movement and Kai Boy (formally of Iration).
 Brett explains, "The song has always had a special place in our hearts with our brother Josh Fischel originally blessing the track, and we are honored to have Josh of The Movement and Kai Rediske former lead singer of Iration to help us revisit and pay homage to the song 20 years later."

+On June 2, 2023, Pepper released a single, "Get Me Ready", which, as stated on the band's social media pages, was just a demo first written by Kaleo in 2017 at Tim Armstrong's studio in Silver Lake.
+The song was finished (co-written) by Tim Armstrong of Rancid and Kevin Bivona from The Interrupters and then recorded five years later with a Two-Tone, ska vibe.
+The band also released a remixed version, "Get Me Ready" (Aloha Remix) that was produced by Wayne Lothian of The English Beat.

+On November 17, 2023, Pepper will release a 6-track EP, titled, Makai, which will feature Edley Shine and Iration.
+The band's third EP will be available on a one-time hand numbered vinyl pressing limited to 250 units of each variant available exclusively through their LAW Records store.